How Insurance Industry can overcome the challenges with AI?

 Digital intelligence applied during document management will solve these content and workflow issues, but plug-and-play automation and OCR initiatives all too often oversimplify them.
 Or, even worse, concentrating only on one aspect of the operation rather than the entire.
 The real advantages of automation in consumer journeys are guided by understanding the meaning, interactions, people, and purpose of the collected data.
 In both of these fields, AI has made significant progress.
 Targeting end-to-end paper processing for human-machine communication as an integral part of the consumer experience is where AI can help.

-DocDigitizer is an AI Cognitive Data Capture Solution that provides 100% accuracy in data extraction without any validation on the customer’s side.
+DocDigitizer is an AI Cognitive Data Capture Solution that provides (near) 100% accuracy in data extraction without any validation on the customer’s side.

 - Partner Ready – DocDigitizer unlocks amazing opportunities for partners such as integrators, RPAs, ERPs, KYC/AML, and any Digital Transformation scenario.